baasitsharief/Gender-Bias-BERT/README.md

 # Gender-Bias-BERT
-A BERT based model to determine the Genderness of the topic in a text
+A BERT based model to determine the Genderness of the topic in a text in TF2.0

 Dataset - MDGender